Treatments for multiple myeloma

 Targeted therapy for multiple myeloma

-Targeted therapy is usually used to treat multiple myeloma.
-It uses drugs to target specific molecules (such as proteins) on or inside cancer cells.
-Learn more about targeted therapy.
+Targeted therapy uses drugs to target specific molecules on cancer cells or inside them.
+Multiple myeloma is usually treated with targeted therapy.

 Chemotherapy for multiple myeloma